The Question Generator takes a Document as input and generates questions which it believes the Document can answer.

 [' Who created Python?',' When was Python first released?'," What is Python's design philosophy?"]

-In Haystack, there are 2 pipeline configurations that are already encapsulated in its own class.
+In Haystack, there are two pipeline configurations that are already encapsulated in its own class:

 Use Case: Auto-Suggested Questions

-Generated questions can help users get closer to the information that they are looking for.
+Generated questions can help users find the information that they are looking for.

 Search engines now present auto-suggested questions to your top search results and even present suggested answers.

-It is possible to build this same functionality in Haystack using the
+It is possible to build the same functionality in Haystack using the

 Retriever has returned some candidate documents, you can run the